rebleo/webDev_A_Fall2025/week03/README.md

 ##### Wednesday October 1st in class exercise
 Using the starter code provided, either on your own or in pairs try your best to recreate the Paul Rand designs.
-Make sure to reference the positioning documentatino below.
+Make sure to reference the positioning documentation below.
+And feel free to make the content, color, etc. your own!!

 ![Rand Challenge](code/rand.png)
 ##### Pre-responsive CSS positioning